Identify the zeros of the given polynomial function and state the... | Channels for Pearson+

 C

-x = -3 has multiplicity 2; The graph touches the x-axis and turns around at -3; x = 3 has multiplicity 1; The graph crosses the x-axis at 3
+x = 3 has multiplicity 1; The graph crosses the x-axis at 3; x = -6 has multiplicity 2; The graph touches the x-axis and turns around at -6

 D